-The practitioner might gently flick or turn the needles to stimulate your nerves.
-Or, they might attach a very weak electrical current to the needles once they are in.
-This is called electro acupuncture.
+The practitioner might flick or turn the needles to stimulate your nerves.
+Or, they might attach a weak electrical current to the needles once they are in.
+This is called electroacupuncture.

-In some situations, the practitioner will leave a special type of very small needle in the skin to give ongoing symptom relief.
+Sometimes the practitioner will leave a special type of very small needle in the skin.
+This is to give ongoing symptom relief.

-For ear (auricular) acupuncture, the practitioner will put needles or small beads (acupressure beads) onto the outer part of the ear.
-They might leave them in place for a few days.
+With ear (auricular) acupuncture the practitioner places needles or small beads (acupressure beads) onto the outer part of the ear.
+The beads might stay in place for a few days.

-Acupuncture is generally safe and gives very few side effects if it is done by a professional and qualified practitioner.
-The most common side effect is minor bleeding and bruising which occurs in up to 3 in 100 people (3%).
+Acupuncture is generally safe and gives very few side effects.
+That is if it is done by a professional and qualified practitioner.
+The most common side effect is minor bleeding and bruising.
+This happens in up to 3 in 100 people (3%).

-Some people have a temporary short term increase in pain symptoms but this is followed by a decrease in pain.
+Some people have a temporary short-term increase in pain symptoms.
+A decrease in pain may follow this.

 Sometimes people feel dizzy or faint.
-Fainting occurs in about 1 in 100 treatments (1%).
-This does not happen often if you lie down to have the treatment.
+Fainting happens in about 1 in 100 treatments (1%).
+It rarely happens if you lie down to have the treatment.

-Acupuncture can have a serious side effect such as a punctured lung or serious infection.
+Acupuncture can have a serious side effects.
+This might be a punctured lung or severe infection.
 But this is very rare and happens in fewer than 1 in 200,000 treatments.

 Research into acupuncture for cancer

 There is no evidence to show that acupuncture can help treat or cure cancer.
-But, research suggests that it can help relieve some cancer symptoms and cancer treatment side effects.
+But it can help relieve some cancer symptoms and side effects from treatment.

-Research into acupuncture for cancer focuses on treating chemotherapy related sickness, tiredness and pain.
+Research into acupuncture for cancer focuses on treating :

 Most studies show that acupuncture is better than no treatment at all.
 And that it is as good as, or better than, standard treatment for these symptoms and side effects.